-OK, so if you're like me, you actually take the time to manage your music collection and keep the tags/artwork in order on each of your tracks.
+OK, so if you're like me, you actually take the time to maintain your music collection and keep the tags and artwork in order.

 Managing this got a little bit easier with iTunes Match and iCloud because all of your devices and computers stay in sync, including your ratings and play counts for each track. — However, what also gets mixed in automatically are any iTunes Music Store purchases, which may be included as duplicates if you've, for example, converted these separately to non-DRM'ed tracks using an external process. 😅

 To find these duplicate tracks, try creating a “Smart Playlist” with these settings:

 - “Location / is not / on this computer.”